conan-io/docs/reference/commands/consumer/search.rst

     $ conan search MyRecipe/1.0@lasote/stable -q os=Windows

-The query above will find all the ``MyRecipe`` binary packages, because the recipe doesn't declare "os" as a setting.
+The query above will find all the ``MyRecipe`` package binaries, because the recipe doesn't declare "os" as a setting.

 You can generate a table for all binaries from a given recipe with the ``--table`` option: